allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/02_intro.md

 nav: true
 ---

-Rabbits like lettuce.
+Instructions

-- TODO: pretending that you ate at the restaurant, write a paragraph review as a food critic and restaurant owner.
+- TODO: write a markdown header that says `Introduction`
-  - gatorgrade will check for at least 150 words.
+- TODO: gatorgrade will look for a minimum of 50 words.
-  - NB that something you write will be quoted later by the author of the website.
+- TODO: please write a short introduction to your project.
-- TODO: make a link in markdown to the site that you reviewed
+- TODO: at some point in the introduction, explain your hypothesis, starting with the phrase, `The hypothesis being explored is`.
-- TODO: push your changes and make sure that the link works online!
+- TODO: remove all unneeded text